 The purpose of Global Wind Day is to promote the use of renewable energy, particularly wind energy.
 According to the official website, “it is a day for discovering wind, its power and the possibilities it holds to reshape our energy systems, decarbonize our economies and boost jobs and growth.”

 European leadership of this annual event makes sense because Europe is the global leader in virtually all aspects of this renewable industry.
 The European industry employs 300,000 people, generates about $72 billion annually and is one of Europe’s largest exports.
 Wind energy accounts for 15% of Europe’s electricity supply overall, with Denmark leading among individual countries with 47%.
-Denmark’s goal is generate all electricity by renewable sources by 2030, with most replaced by wind.
+Denmark’s goal is generate all electricity by renewable sources by 2030, most of which would come from wind turbines.

 In 2019, total world supply of wind-generated energy reached 591 gigawatts—enough to power the equivalent of every U.S. household, with a lot left over!
 According to the Global Wind Day’s sponsors, on-shore wind energy is today the least expensive type of new electrical power to install.
 For that reason, the rate of new installations worldwide continues to grow, with 91 countries around the world using wind to produce electricity.
 China leads in new installation, with the U.S. second.
 China also has the most installed wind capacity, at 221 gigawatts, or about 37% of the world’s total (but that is only about 2% of China’s total electricity production).
 Globally, more than 1 million people work in wind energy.